 At Kenyon College, all faculty and staff research that conforms to these definitions in the Common Rule must be submitted for review by the IRB regardless of funding source: federal, state, local, private or unsponsored.
 The Kenyon College IRB reviews protocol applications from all disciplines.
 In accordance with the Federal-Wide Assurance ( FWA No. 00015567) issued to Kenyon College by the Office for Human Research Protections (OHRP), DHHS, all human subjects research funded by the federal government must be performed in accordance with 45 CFR 46.
 In addition, the actions of Kenyon College officials, researchers, and staff must conform to all applicable federal, state and local laws and regulations.

 However, faculty advisors and students are encouraged to follow the IRB Policies & Procedures Manual when designing and conducting class exercises, projects or other assignments that involve the use of human volunteers or respondents, even if not submitted for review.
-All student research that poses GREATER than minimal risk must be submitted for IRB review.
+All research, including student research, that poses GREATER than minimal risk must be submitted for IRB review.